AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/receive-workfront-notifications-in-slack.md

 1. (Conditional) After [!DNL Workfront] has been added to your [!DNL Slack] instance, log into [!DNL Workfront] from [!DNL Slack].\
    For information about logging into [!DNL Workfront] from [!DNL Slack], see [Access [!DNL Adobe Workfront] from [!DNL Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).

-1. From any channel, start typing one of the following commands in the message field:&nbsp;
+1. From any channel, start typing one of the following commands in the message field:

    `/workfront settings`